binnes/WiFiMeshRaspberryPi/part2/WIFIGW.md

     - wlan1 is in Managed mode and is connected to your home/office network ESSID (which you entered in wpa_supplicant)

 7. Check the mesh configuration is still OK, as you did in part 1 with commands  ```sudo batctl if``` and ```sudo batctl n```
-8. From your gateway raspberry pi, ssh to another node on the mesh (or connect your laptop to the bridged node) and on a commandline on the mesh node enter command ```ping www.ibm.com -c 5``` to verify that routing to the internet and back is working correctly.
+8. From your gateway raspberry pi, ssh to another node on the mesh (or connect your laptop to the bridged node) and on a command line on the mesh node enter command ```ping www.ibm.com -c 5``` to verify that routing to the internet and back is working correctly.

 You now have your gateway working using a WiFi connection to your home/office network.
 Proceed to the [next section](WIFIBRDG.md) if you want to enable an access point to allow devices to connect to the mesh network via WiFi.
 If you don't need to WiFi enable a bridge node then you can move to [part 3](/part3/README.md)